MileHacker Logo

 • Presence of extremist groups and insurgent activity.

-• Inter-communal violence in some areas.
+• Inter-communal violence in certain places.

 • Prioritize your safety and follow official guidance.